odinuv/web/articles/programming/index.md

 *Software Engineering* (as any other engineering) deals with the question how the **programming code should be organized** and what development processes should be applied.
-Software development includes a great deal of [Project management](https://en.wikipedia.org/wiki/Project_management) and it is something you learn best by studying rules and standards and by learning from (preferably other people's) failed projects.
+Software development includes a great deal of [Project management](https://en.wikipedia.org/wiki/Project_management) and it is something you learn best by studying rules and standards and by learning from (preferably other peoples') failed projects.
 Software engineering guides programmers in writing their code in a similar manner in which architectural plans guide masons.
 Software engineering requires a broad understanding of many technologies and approaches so that you can choose the most suitable ones for the assignment.